Today we will talk about the PMP passing score.

 The PMI changed the passing score to 81% in July 2005.
 Consequently, the number of professionals succeeding dropped drastically.
 After a few days, the PMI reverted the passing percentage to 61% and showed scores for each domain in the exam result reports.

 However, after 2005, the PMI stopped publishing the passing percentage, so no one knows what the new number is.
-That has not stopped many forums and sites from posting 61% as if it is still the confirmed number.
+Still, many sites and forums claim that 61% is still the PMP exam passing score.

 However, they still do not reveal the passing score for the PMP exam.

-As you can see, there were many changes to the PMP exam report format, and it is clear that no one knows the current passing score.
+As you can see, there have been many changes to the PMP exam report format, and it is clear that no one knows the current passing score.

 Now, what should you aim for on your PMP exam?

-If you want to pass the exam, I suggest you to aim for more than 70% or140 questions out of 200.
-Additionally, in March 2018, the PMI migrated the exam to the PMBOK Guide, sixth edition, and candidates came out of the test complaining that it was too hard.
+If you want to pass the exam, I suggest you aim for more than 70% or 126 questions out of 180.
+Additionally, in January 2021, the PMI migrated the exam to the new exam content outline, including Agile and Adoptive project management methodologies.
+The candidates are complaining that the test is hard.
 It seems to me that either the passing score or the difficulty level might have gone up.

 Also, don’t be distracted by the pretest questions.
-You should try to answer more than 140 questions correctly, because you do not know which questions are pre-test and which are not.
-Therefore, assume all 200 questions are scorable.
+You should try to answer more than 126 questions correctly because you cannot differentiate the pretest questions from the real ones.
+Therefore, assume all 180 questions are scorable.

 A Few Rumors About the PMP Exam Passing Score